jonjones320/Capstone-1/README.md

 ## Description of the Project

 The Launch Tracker web application allows users to view and collect rocket launch mission data by creating a profile and browsing launch data.
 It is intended for any and all rocket and outer space enthusiasts.
-By using the Launch Tracker, a user is able to collect together launches of any variety or specificity.
+By using the Launch Tracker, a user is able to collect launches of a wide variety or specificity.
 This gives them a quick, user-friendly catalog of launches with consistently updating data.

 ![Class Diagram](/Planning_Files/Launch_Collection_DB_Diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As an outer-space enthusiast, I want to see the who, what, when, and where of everything launching out of our atmosphere, from organizations all around the globe.
 - As a shareholder of aerospace companies, I want to be able to quickly track and anticipate what my invested money is doing.